ChFlick/website/content/posts/master_thesis_procrastination.md

 I started my thesis at the end of September 2020, though I haven't gotten too far yet.

 The topic of the thesis is "A domain-specific language for the derivation of traffic simulations - Enabling the virtual validation of connected vehicle use cases via formalized simulation scenario models".
-Sounds fancy and buzzwordy, like a
+Sounds fancy and buzzwordy, like a good master thesis title should \*grin\*.
 In easy words: I'll create a domain-specific language to make it easier to generate scenarios for traffic simulators (like [Eclipse SUMO](http://sumo.dlr.de/)).

 In the beginning, I did the usual stuff: researching various aspects of the topic and familiarizing myself with it.